AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 >[!NOTE]
 >
->&nbsp;Only users with Administrator or Billing Administrator profiles can change the proofing defaults for other users in their account.
+>Only users with Administrator or Billing Administrator profiles can change the proofing defaults for other users in their account.

-For more information, see [Personal settings in [!DNL Workfront] Proof](../../../workfront-proof/wp-getstarted/personal-settings/personal-settings.md).
+For more information, see [Personal settings in [!DNL Workfront Proof]](../../../workfront-proof/wp-getstarted/personal-settings/personal-settings.md).

 ## Creators and Owners